 You may enter an "X" in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect taxpayer identification number (TIN).
 If you mark this box, the IRS will not send you any further notices about this account.
 However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
-For purposes of the two notices in the 3-year rule, you are considered to have received one notice.
-You are not required to send a second "B" notice to the taxpayer on receipt of the second notice.
-See part N in the 2008 General Instructions for Forms 1099, 1098, 5498, and W-2G for more information.
+For purposes of the two notices in 3-years rule, you are considered to have received one notice and you are not required to send a second "B" notice to the taxpayer on receipt of the second notice.
+See part N in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G for more information.

-For information on the TIN Matching System offered by the IRS, see the 2008 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+For information on the TIN Matching System offered by the IRS, see the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G.